ShaunCurtis/Blazr.IRepository/Readme.md

     }
 }
 ```
-Let's take a look at it:
+Picking it apart:

 1. What happens when a `null` is returned, what does it mean?
 2. Did that add/update/delete really succeed?
 How do I know?
 3. How do you handle cancellation tokens?
 Most of the async methods now accept a cancellation token.
-4. What happens when your DBset contains a million records (maybe because the DBA got something wrong last night)?
+4. What happens when your `DBSet` contains a million records (maybe the DBA got something wrong last night)?
 5. .....

-## The new Implementation
+## This Implementation

-Another data pipeline implementation is CQS.
-It's more verbose than the Repository pattern, but it implements some key good practices that we should use.
+An alternative to the Repository patttern is CQS.
+It's more verbose, but it implements some good practices that we could build into our implementation.

 ### Requests and Results

-We need some request and result objects to encapulate what we are requesting and the results ans status information we expect back.
-Everything is a record: defined once and then consumed.
+Request objects encapulate what we request and the result objects the data and status information we expect back.
+Thet are defined as records: defined once and then consumed.

-We can define a command like this:

 #### Commands

-*Commands* are requests to make a change to data store: the standard Create/Update/Delete operations.
+A *Command* is a request to make a change to the data store: Create/Update/Delete operations.

 ```csharp
 public record CommandRequest<TRecord>